Tagussan/bitsnarl/README.md

 String is just one example; the JSON format imposes stronger constraints.
 Binary data is also constrained by its format.

-## Scramble and error detection using constraints
+## Scrambling and error detection using constraints